ubirch/ubirchApp/README.md

-# Ionic3 Bluetooth Low Energy Connect
+# Ubirch Hybrid Mobile Application

-Scan for and connect to the Bluetooth Low Energy device.
+Scan for and connect to the Bluetooth Low Energy device

-This example builds on the Scan example and adds a detail page with information about the connected peripheral.

 ## Ionic 3